 Parking, Arrival, Pickup

-Plenty of parking is available in areas positioned all around Bardstown High School.
+Plenty of parking is available in areas positioned all around Nelson County High School.
 Please follow all parking regulations; particularly, spaces designated for emergency personnel and those with handicap designation.
 Dropping off or picking up students at the main entrance is permitted; however, please do not leave a vehicle unattended.
 Our staff will attempt to assist you in any way possible.

 Below are the class descriptions for each Session.
 You can also print these out HERE.
 We reserve the right to make changes in personnel or classes due to circumstances beyond our control.